Another July 4th Anniversary: Pathfinder's Landing On Mars

 Twenty years ago Tuesday, a plucky little probe named Pathfinder landed at Ares Vallis on the surface of Mars.

 It didn't land in the traditional way, with retrorockets firing until it reached the surface.
-No, Pathfinder bounced down to its landing site, cushioned by giant airbags.
+No, Pathfinder bounced down to its landing site, cushioned by giant air bags.
 It was a novel approach, and the successful maneuver paved the way for a similar system used by the twin rovers Spirit and Opportunity in 2003.

 I was at NASA's Jet Propulsion Laboratory on landing day.
 JPL is the home of mission control for most of NASA's planetary missions.
 Prior to the landing at 10 a.m.
 PT, engineers nervously watched their consoles, even though there was really nothing they could do if there was a problem.
 It takes several minutes for a radio signal from Mars to reach Earth, so the landing sequence was already well underway when the first signals reached Earth.